ztz1989/software-switches/ovs-dpdk/README.md

       **cd path/to/MoonGen; ./build/MoonGen path/to/txrx.lua 0 0**

-* For latency test, we run MoonGen's software timestamping script inside VM.
-Although not as accurate as hardware timestamping, it can still provide a comparison among different software switches.
+* For latency test, we need to setup a loopback forwarding rules between the VMs and use MoonGen's software timestamping script to measure/calculate latency (in terms RTT).
+Detailed steps are as follows:
+    * terminate all VMs: **sudo killall qemu-system-x86_64**
+    * restart OVS-DPDK and configure the loopback forwarding rules:

+      **./ovs-v2v-latency.sh**

+    * Start two QEMU/KVM VMs by opening two termials, just as before:

+      * In the first terminal, start VM1:

+        **./v2v1.sh**
+      * In the second terminal, start VM2:

+        **./v2v.sh**

+        Then start DPDK l2fwd app to inter-connect the two virtio ports on VM2:

+        **cd path/to/l2fwd; ./build/l2fwd -l 0-3 -- -p 3 -T 1 -q 1**

+      * On VM1, start MoonGen's software timestamping script:

+        **cd path/to/MoonGen; ./build/MoonGen path/to/timestamps-software.lua 0 1 10000**

 ## Loopback test
 In this scenario, we configure OVS-DPDK to forward packets for a chain of VNFs, each of which is hosted by a VM.
 Packets are injected through one physical interfaces and received from the other physical interface.